GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 In functional programming, state is avoided whenever possible.
 But when it is impossible, functional programmers are bound to [pass monads](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/State) in and out.
-They usually stash state somewhere in tuples along with the results of their computations.
-Does this help to create clear, comprehensible, and maintainable designs?
-It is for you to decide.
-And users of the dynamically-typed functional languages do not learn category theory.
-They just use the `comp` function to compose.
+They usually stash state somewhere in tuples along with the results of their computations as some kind of byproducts.
+It is also may be worthy to mention that users of the dynamically-typed functional languages do not learn category theory.
+They just use the `comp` function to compose dynamically or weakly typed functions blindly rejecting all the beauty of the category theory.
 It is barely imaginable, how they are able to write working programs with this.

 ![Party](/posts/images/understand-fp-2.png)